Robert-Lewis3/Pivot-Bio-Task/README.md

-# My-New-Repository
+# Pivot-Bio-Exercises

-This is simply for learning purposes
-Follow along on my journey!
+This respository contains the data, code and documentation for the Data Analyst Task for Pivot Bio